-Microsoft Windows Apple Minimum Requirements: Minimum Requirements: A Windows 10 computer/laptop · Minimum 4GB of RAM.
+Microsoft Windows Apple Minimum Requirements: Minimum Requirements: A Windows 10 computer/laptop • Minimum 4GB of RAM.
 A Macintosh (V10.14 and above) computer/laptop 10GB+ available hard drive storage. · Minimum 4GB of RAM.
-Enough available hard drive space to install the Microsoft Office suite 10GB+ available hard drive storage. (approximately 3GB).
+Enough available hard drive space to 10GB+ available hard drive storage. install the Microsoft Office suite (approximately 3GB).
 Microsoft Office software is free to all Keyano students and employees.
 Enough available hard drive space to install the Microsoft Office suite (approximately 3GB).
 Microsoft Office software is free to all Keyano students and employees.
 Microphone, webcam and speakers.
 A headset with a microphone is recommended.
 Microphone, webcam and speakers.
 A headset with a microphone is recommended.
 System updates must be regularly installed.
-System updates must be regularly installed. - Anti-Virus / Anti-Malware software · Anti-Virus / Anti-Malware software.
-Recommended Requirements Recommended Requirements - 8GB of RAM · 8GB of RAM A method of backing up/synchronizing to local or cloud-based storage such as OneDrive is highly recommended.
-This is included if you complete the setup A method of backing up/synchronizing to local or cloud-based storage such as OneDrive is highly recommended.
-This is included if you complete the setup of KeyanoMail and of KeyanoMail and download MS Office using your Keyano email for free.
+System updates must be regularly installed. · Anti-Virus / Anti-Malware software · Anti-Virus / Anti-Malware software.
+Recommended Requirements Recommended Requirements · 8GB of RAM · 8GB of RAM A method of backing up/synchronizing to local or cloud-based storage such as OneDrive is highly recommended.
+This is A method of backing up/synchronizing to local or cloud-based storage such as OneDrive is highly recommended.
+This is included if you included if you complete the setup of KeyanoMail and download MS Office using your Keyano email for free. complete the setup of KeyanoMail and download MS Office using your Keyano email for free

-ENGL 376 A Fall, 2021
+ENGL 376 A Fall, 2022